NaviCisco/StoneMistress/README.md

 </p>

 ## Issues
-On some computers, the plugin GUI can be displayed with a lower DPI resolution inside Ableton.
+On some computers, the plugin GUI might be displayed with a lower DPI resolution inside Ableton.
 To fix this, right-click on the plugin's name in the plugin list and check/uncheck "Autoscale plugin window"